gortonator/bsds-6650/assignments-2022/Assignment-2.md

-# CS6650 Spring 2023 Assignment 2
+# CS6650 Fall 2023 Assignment 2

 #### Let's Store Some Data

 This is conceptually pretty simple.
 We're going to implement the doPost() and goGet() methods  and write/read to a database respectively.
-As always, simple things are not that simple!
+As always, simple things are not that simple in this course!

 #### Client